scrapinghub/frontera/docs/source/topics/frontier-at-a-glance.rst

 Frontera at a glance
 ====================

-Frontera is an application framework that is meant to be used as part of a `Crawling System`_, allowing you to easily manage and define tasks related to a :doc:`crawl frontier <what-is-frontera>`.
+`Frontera`_ is a crawl frontier framework for a `Crawling System`_. :doc:`Crawl frontier <what-is-frontera>` is managing *when* and *what* to crawl next, and checking for *crawling goal* accomplishment.

+Frontera also provides replication, sharding and isolation of all parts of Frontera-based crawler to scale and distribute it.

-Even though it was originally designed for `Scrapy`_, it can also be used with any other Crawling Framework/System as the framework offers a generic frontier functionality.
+Frontera contain components to allow creation of fully-operational web crawler with `Scrapy`_.
+Even though it was originally designed for Scrapy, it can also be used with any other Crawling framework/system as the framework offers a generic frontier functionality.

-The purpose of this document is to introduce you to the concepts behind Frontera so that you can get an idea of how it works and to decide if it is suited to your needs.
+The purpose of this document is to introduce you to the concepts behind Frontera so that you can get an idea of how it works and decide if it is suited to your needs.

 1. Create your crawler